“I would rather die of passion than of boredom.”

 You would find three main sections on BookJelly:

 - Book reviews – This section has all my book reviews.
 I am a non-fiction genre addict.
-As of this writing, Numero Zero is the only fiction book I’ve read in the last 5 years or so.
+To this date, I have published more than 100 book reviews.

 Exposition of my reading habits